 This listing should be refreshed to latest SCM info on a project update.
 If no inventory sources use a project as an SCM inventory source, then the inventory listing may not be refreshed on update.

-For inventories with SCM sources, starting in Ansible Tower 3.5, the Job Details page for inventory updates show a status indicator for the project update as well as the name of the project.
+For inventories with SCM sources, the Job Details page for inventory updates show a status indicator for the project update as well as the name of the project.
 The status indicator links to the project update job.
 The project name links to the project.

 Ansible Tower uses the

-ansible-inventory module from Ansible 2.4 and later that supports all valid inventory syntax that Tower requires.
+ansible-inventory module from Ansible to process inventory files, and supports all valid inventory syntax that Tower requires.